wovo/sccots/readme.md

 Building an image is essentially installing software on a fresh system, so it can take considerable time.
+When building, docker saves the result of each step (layer in docker terms), so a re-try or extension will essentially start from the first failed or changed step.

 ### Run a container interactively